 So if hunger strikes you, you’re either backtracking to Wetzel’s, raiding a vending machine (if it works) or visiting the concession stand at the movie theater.

-The Mills still has open playground equipment beyond the food court.
+The St. Louis Outlet Mall still has open playground equipment beyond the food court.
 The church took over Chandelier Court in Neighborhood 6 and repurposed a number of vacant storefronts into what seemed to be play areas or daycare for their youth, naming them things like “Heir Force One” and “Power House.”
 For some reason, the creepy visual of the metal gates and observation-like glass reminded me of plot elements in the Bioshock games.

 Beyond here, nothing unexpected…it’s much of the same vacant hallways with the last spatter of businesses still operating here and there.
 The rear entrance of Burlington is barricaded, with the entire back half of the store noticeably bare.